anko/tap-to-tapson/readme.markdown

 Reads [TAP 13][1].

-Comments are interpreted as the description of the following tests, until the next comment appears.
+Comments are interpreted as a "heading" for the expected value of the following tests, until the next comment appears.
 Markers for "TODO", "skip" and "diag" are added to the description field too.

 ## Examples

 <!-- !test program lsc cli.ls | head -c -1 -->

-The description is put everywhere because tapson streams don't support comments or any other state that would let one line of description affect how the others are interpreted.
+Here's how comments work as "headings" for the `expected` property of tests;

 <!-- !test in simple example -->

     TAP version 13
+    ok 1 before any headings
     # Serious business
-    ok 1 should throw
+    ok 2 should throw
-    ok 2
     ok 3
-    1..3
+    ok 4
+    # Even more serious
+    ok 5
+    ok 6 what
+    1..6

 <!-- !test out simple example -->

+    {"ok":true,"expected":"before any headings"}
     {"ok":true,"expected":"Serious business: should throw"}
     {"ok":true,"expected":"Serious business"}
     {"ok":true,"expected":"Serious business"}
+    {"ok":true,"expected":"Even more serious"}
+    {"ok":true,"expected":"Even more serious: what"}

 * * *